dandrei/sodium-reaction/README.md

 ## FRP

-If you are't familiar with FRP, the [textbook definition](https://manning-content.s3.amazonaws.com/download/b/82db892-a770-433c-b32a-2ec56b6f49da/SC-01.pdf) is that:
+If you aren't familiar with FRP, the [textbook definition](https://manning-content.s3.amazonaws.com/download/b/82db892-a770-433c-b32a-2ec56b6f49da/SC-01.pdf) is that:

     FRP allows functional programming to become a meta-language for event-based logic